Memorial University of Newfoundland Students' Union: Campaigns

-Under its new bylaws, passed in November 2013, MUNSU is also required to "promote all CFS and CFS-NL related campaigns".
+Under its bylaws, passed in November 2013, MUNSU is also required to "promote all CFS and CFS-NL related campaigns".

 Achievements

 MUNSU has been successful in winning and maintaining a tuition freeze at the university, giving Memorial the lowest tuition fees of any Canadian university.
-The freeze will be up for renegotiation in 2011.
+The freeze lasted from 1999 until 2022, becoming a significant factor in attracting students to study in Newfoundland and Labrador for over twenty years.

+In 2001, MUNSU was successful in winning a 25% reduction in tuition for domestic students that took place over the next three years, and was subsequently frozen in place until 2022.

+In 2002, MUNSU won a campaign to have the MUN bookstore stop selling clothing produced in sweatshops.

+In 2007, MUNSU held province-wide actions that resulted in the provincial grants program being partially reinstated and, historically, Newfoundland and Labrador becoming the only province to include international students in provincial public health coverage.

-In 2009 MUNSU won a campaign to have the interest on Newfoundland and Labrador provincial student loans eliminated.
+In 2009, MUNSU won a campaign to have the interest on Newfoundland and Labrador provincial student loans eliminated.

 During Orientation 2009 the union joined with the university administration to ban bottled water from the university campus.

 During Budget 2014 (March/April 2014), the Government of Newfoundland and Labrador announced an end to the provincial student loan program, to be replaced with non-repayable up-front needs-based grants.

+In early 2023, after Memorial's Faculty Association (MUNFA) went on strike for two weeks, MUNSU won a 10% tuition refund for all undergraduate students that semester despite reluctance from the administration.
+They did this by using a mass e-mail campaign.

+In spring 2023, MUNSU pressured the government into spending $10 million to remove the Campus Renewal Fee, which was a $50 per course mandatory fee for all students at Memorial University and Marine Institute.

+Also in 2023, following a petition signed by over two-thirds of engineering students, MUN administration increased stipend work term pay from $2500 to $3500, which was still several thousand dollars below the current minimum wage.

+Later in 2023, MUNSU and CFS-NL saved the Student Wellness and Counselling Centre from losing accreditation by convincing MUN administration to re-hire positions they were at the time refusing to fill.